 Sonia Loudon is a teacher in Epping, Victoria.
 She assists schools in selecting and preparing students to participate in work experience.
 Sonia has Sonia enjoys using strategies from the classroom to help organisations prepare simple and engaging work experience tasks.

-Cameron Winnett is a lawyer and policy consultant based in Melbourne.
+Cameron Winnett is a consultant in the social sector, based in Melbourne.
 He works with organisations to ensure work experience is highly valuable for both them and the students.
 Cameron's favourite part of Boundless is coaching students on how to get the most out of their experience.

 Tim Warwick is a teacher in Shepparton, Victoria.
 He assists regional schools in selecting and accommodating students to participate in work experience in Melbourne.
 Tim enjoys the opportunity to visit students at work and hearing about what they've been learning.